When is the best time to visit Africa?

 Electrical outlets throughout Africa vary from country to country but will generally be 240 volts.
 Please visit this

-for more information on each country.
+link for more information on each country.

 Packing Lists